 I'm a post-doctoral research associate in the DCP Lab.
 Prior to joining I completed an MRC funded PhD in the Forensic & Neurodevelopmental Sciences Department at the Institute of Psychiatry, Psychology & Neuroscience.
 My PhD research focused on frontal lobe white matter development in autistic children and adults, using diffusion MRI tractography.
 I then joined Autistica, the UK’s autism research charity, where I was involved in the implementation of the UK’s first national autism research network, Discover.
 A key part of my role was developing Autistica’s ‘involvement’ strategy, embedding the voices of autistic people at all levels of research.
 I am interested in both neurodiverse and neurotypical development, and have a particular interest in the frontal lobes.

 I joined the Developmental Change and Plasticity Lab in May 2018 as a PhD student.
 I previously worked as a Research Assistant at Birkbeck College on the Unlocke project.
 Before this, I completed an MSc in Cognitive Neuroscience at Utrecht University.
 During my graduate studies, I conducted a research project looking into the influence of comorbidities in psychiatric disorders at the Autism Research Centre of Cambridge University and investigated stress hormones and resilience at the Utrecht University Medical Centre.
-I am highly interested in individual predictors of learning success, and the plasticity of the developing brain.
+I am highly interested in individual predictors of learning success, reinforcement learning and the malleability of decision-making in development.

 I joined the lab in January 2018 as a Research Assistant.
 Prior to this I was a student at the University of York where I completed a BSc in Psychology, followed by an MSc in Cognitive Neuroscience.
 During my time in York, I worked on projects covering a wide range of topics, including: perception of within-person face variability, the neural underpinnings of mental imagery, and the effects of attentional load on hearing.